 Getting around Auckland

-Getting around Auckland is easy and affordable, whether you’re using public transport, driving, catching taxis and transfers, joining a tour, or even hiring a bike.
-To explore more of New Zealand is easy too, with a wide range of tours for any budget, and plenty of motorhome, motorbike and car hire options.
+Getting around Auckland is easy and affordable, whether you’re using public transport, driving, catching taxis and transfers, joining a tour or even hiring a bike.
+To explore more of New Zealand is easy too, with a wide range of tours for any budget, plenty of motorhomes to rent, motorbike and car hire options.